muammaramer/toppages/README.md

 # Jahia TopPages
-a Jahia Community module to get the top pages from Awstats.pl script.
+a Jahia Community module to get the top visted pages from Awstats.pl script.

 # Usage
 1. Install the module and enable it on System Site and required site